 Staff will return to council June 4 with more details.
-A public hearing is also scheduled for that evening.
+A Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... is also scheduled for that evening.

 Mayor Suzanne Jones and councilman Sam Weaver said it was worth keeping in mind the multitude of benefits that come from sticking with the plan.
 The extra costs are worth it, Weaver said, especially spread out over decades: “I want to keep at least studying it.

 What shouldn’t be forgotten is how it may make things easier for residents trying to access city offices, Jones said, particularly housing and human services.